Joystream/community-repo/README.md

-# community-repo
+Joystream Community Repo
+===

-A repo for community contribution and documentation
+A repo for community contribution and documentation.
+More details to come...